bueller2298/daggerheart-srd/Session Notes/Session 1.md

 As you look around you notice someone a few new faces.

 Flawsee has a broom like tuft of hair that marks his plight and curse

+Session 1 Summary
+Harlow, on a job, was lead to a dark alley where he had a rendesvouz with Kreil Dirn.
+There he was given a jo